 | Flight Status | Track your flight status, delays, and updates from booking to landing. |

 How to use the app: Open the American Airlines app → Tap 'Check In' on the home screen → Sign in or enter your booking reference → Follow the same steps as online check-in → Save your boarding pass to your phone wallet.
+The mobile check-in process pulls your saved booking details, so any errors—like an incorrect DOB — should be resolved beforehand with the airline’s support team.

 Already at the airport?
 The American Airlines self check-in kiosk is available in every major departure hall.
 It is fast, self-service, and prints bag tags and boarding passes on the spot.
 Follow these steps: